 The City of Bellevue publishes the Human Services Needs Update at the beginning of each two-year funding cycle.
 Since 1989 this report has offered a summary of human services trends, needs and gaps in Bellevue, East King County, King County and Washington.

 The Needs Update helps the Human Services Commission develop focus areas for funding recommendations to the City Council, guides the city’s Human Services division and provides information for other city departments, faith communities, concerned community groups and nonprofit health and human services providers in King County.

-Even though the economy has improved, there are still many Bellevue residents who continue to struggle to provide the basics like housing, food and transportation for themselves and their families.
+Even though the economy has improved, many Bellevue residents continue to struggle to provide the basics – including housing, food and transportation – for themselves and their families.

 - Cover and Table of Contents

 - Goal #1 - Food to Eat and a Roof Overhead

 - Goal #3 - A Safe Haven from All Forms of Violence and Abuse

 - Goal #5 - Education and Job Skills